-To elaborate on that last point, many have been turned off Fotolia lately due to their cuts to contributor commissions.
-Currently Fotolia’s rate stands at just 20% commission for new independent photographers.
-This raises to 23% after 100 credit sales (subscription sales equal only 1/4 of a credit sale).
-Then the scale continues to climb, but for most photographers (unless you have a huge, proven stock portfolio) you will most likely stay in the measly 23% – 25% royalty range for some years.
+Many were turned off Fotolia prior to 2016 due to their cuts to contributor commissions.
+At one point Fotolia’s rate was just 20% commission for new independent photographers.
+This raised to 23% after 100 credit sales (subscription sales equaled only 1/4 of a credit sale).
+Then the scale continued to climb, but most photographers would likely stay in the measly 23% – 25% royalty range for some years.

 Thankfully, this has all changed as mentioned above due to the Adobe purchase.
 People were nervous when Adobe announced the acquisition, but surprisingly all the changes made were for the better.
 A website revamp, royalty increases, friendly customer relations – nothing yet has been disappointing about the new Fotolia.
 While 33% still isn’t a massive share of the royalties, this is just for subscription sales.
 Credit sales can still get you up to 46% if you manage to reach the highest earning tier.